johnmcfarlane/papers/c++/contractual-disappointment.md

 Exceptions are well-suited to error handling.
 They keep the 'happy path' free of error propagation logic which should make them more efficient in the case that nothing goes wrong.
-Indeed, [they are often the most efficient solution](http://www.open-std.org/jtc1/sc22/wg21/docs/papers/2019/p1947r0.pdf) where there is high confidence that throwing is rare.
+Indeed, [they are often the most efficient solution](http://www.open-std.org/jtc1/sc22/wg21/docs/papers/2019/p1947r0.pdf) where there is high confidence that disappointment is rare.

 Exceptions are also a flexible solution which allows error handling code to be localised within the call graph: imagine a program which needs to report defects differently